 My tolerance was such that I never really felt drunk and seemed to be able to function well while drinking.
 I would have some wine and mow the lawn or do other chores while sipping on wine.
 For the longest time, I hated hard liquor and never “acquired the taste” for beer.
 While on a tour of Scotland for 2 months, I learned to really like the taste of Scotch Whiskey and loved touring the distilleries and tasting the many different kinds of Scotch in all the pubs.
 I fell prey to all the hype and cultural lies most people believe.
 “It helps you have fun and enjoy yourself; everyone does it, so don’t worry – you’re in control of it; it tastes so good; looks great in those beautiful bottles; it smells wonderful; it enhances your dinner or special occasion; alcohol is calming and relaxing; it’s the social thing to do!

 Never did I believe I would reach the point I did where I knew I was not in control of alcohol anymore–it controlled me!
-I kept all my concerns to myself for fear of being judged and I feared my husband (who enjoyed his nightly beer) looked at me like I had a problem and he had to worry about me!
-I was afraid of the label of “alcoholic” and dreading the thought that I would have to go to AA meetings for the rest of my life and live without alcohol, yet desiring it all the time!
-I didn’t want to become a “dry drunk” or someone who gives up alcohol but then becomes miserable and obsessed with not drinking!
+Keeping my concerns to myself for fear of being judged.
+Fearing my husband (who enjoyed his nightly beer) looking at me like I had a problem and having to worry about me!
+Afraid of the label of “alcoholic” and dreading the thought that I would have to go to AA meetings for the rest of my life and live without alcohol, yet desiring it all the time!
+Not wanting to become a “dry drunk” or someone who gives up alcohol but then becomes miserable and obsessed with not drinking!